 About the captain:

-I am Dan, a mid-30's guy, escaping the rat race a month or two at a time.
-For the last seven years, I've been sailing on this vessel, and logged over 10k miles between the US East and Gulf coasts, the Mexican Caribe down to Guatemala, Cuba, and the Bahamas, and south to Panama.
+I am Dan.
+Escaping the rat race by sailing for a month or two at a time.
+For the last nine years, I've been sailing on this vessel, and logged over 15k miles between the US East and Gulf coasts, the Mexican Caribe down to Guatemala, Cuba, and the Bahamas, and south to Panama and Colombia.

 About the boat: